 Further, when the recipient of the service fails to get a credit in respect of the levy collected to the government treasury, then in that case the recipient has to pay the simple interest at 1% for such levy each month.
 In case the recipient of service fails to deduct the equalization levy, then the service recipient will be liable to pay the penalty which may be equal to the amount of equalization levy apart from the original amount of equalization levy.
 An assessee who is aggravated by the order of penalty imposition by the Assessing Officer can appeal to the Commissioner of Income Tax (Appeals) within 30 days from the date of passing of the order by the Assessing Officer.
 Apart from that, the assessee can also appeal at the Appellate Tribunal within 60 days from the date of passing of the order by the Commissioner of Income Tax (Appeals).

 Nexus based approach

-In 2016, after the introduction of Equalization levy, India became one of the first countries across the globe to introduce the concept called Significant Economic Presence, otherwise known as SEP in its domestic tax regime.
+In 2016, after the introduction of the Equalization levy, India became one of the first countries across the globe to introduce the concept called Significant Economic Presence, otherwise known as SEP in its domestic tax regime.
 Accordingly, the term business connection was defined which is contained in section 9 of the Finance Act.
-Thus, it brought the income generated by a non resident taxpayer in the form of SEP under the tax net in India.
+Thus, it brought the income generated by a non-resident taxpayer in the form of SEP under the tax net in India.
 The Finance Act, 2018, describes the SEP in the following manner;